 - I was able to complete this project in two days inside a small apartment with two small children.
 I prepped and painted my first coat as soon as the kids were in bed to allow plenty of time to dry without grabby hands interfering.
 I woke up early the next morning to add a touch up coat and it was dry to the touch by the time the kids woke up.

 Once my piece was painted, I wanted to add some finishing touches to give it a little flair so I picked up these gold arrow drawer pulls from Hobby Lobby on sale for $5 each.

 I also found the perfect coordinating fabric at Hobby Lobby and used it to line the bottom of the drawers for a cute surprise every time I open them.
-I followed this tutorial and with some Mod Podge and an X-Acto knife my drawers look amazing!
+I followed this tutorial to line the drawers with fabric.
+With some Mod Podge and an X-Acto knife, my drawers look amazing!